Portfolio Review: Q2 2017 Stability Amid Adventures

 RioCan seems to be going nowhere as a company, though they have de-levered somewhat.
 They have been hurt significantly with the rest of the retail oriented sector.
 However, despite the share price being down so much, I still have modest gains with the dividend income factored in.
 With a 5.82% dividend, I have not been in a rush to walk away.
 Looking at the price chart, that has not been a smart decision.
 But with the stock perched on its 50-week moving average and hitting 52 week lows, I am not running for the exit here.

+Actually, I am a little tempted to repurchase some of the shares I sold at the end of April, which was a little more than half of my holding.
+(I used those funds to buy CN Rail (CNI).)

-Tourmaline was purchased as a shorter term (year or so) oil trade.
+Tourmaline was purchased as a shorter-term (year or so) oil trade on the dip in February.
 It has not worked out and I am down 12%.
-As it is a very small holding (one-quarter of my largest) the dollar value of the loss is not concerning.
+As it is a very small holding (barely one-quarter of my largest) the dollar value of the loss is not concerning.
 Eventually I will look for an exit point, especially if another opportunity clamors for the cash.

 With my summer adventures, I am more grateful than ever for the stability of a dividend-growth approach and I expect to spend very little time portfolio gazing over the next few months.